Tour ID: 10063980

 En-route we enjoy the view at Deon's Lookout and visit The Dreamtime Serpent – a work of art representing a series of pathways travelled through Country to connect the river systems in the Channel Country of the Diamantina Shire.
 The Serpent has been created using gravel and gibbers found throughout the shire.

-On arrival into Innamincka, we visit the famous Burke and Wills Dig Tree (camp LXV).
+Reaching the end of the unsealed Arrabury Road, we visit the famous Burke and Wills Dig Tree (camp LXV).
 It was here that the explorers left a base camp while they continued north, along with King and Grey.
 In charge of the camp, Brahe waited longer than he’d been requested to but his decision to return south only hours before the Burke and Wills party returned, is one of the most unfortunate coincidences in Australian history.
 Grey died en-route to Innamincka, Burke and Wills died along Cooper Creek and King was the sole survivor, being cared for by Aboriginal people until the back up party found him.

 Day 8 (B,L,D)